 Bar/Bat Mitzvah Guest Books & Sign-in Boards

 People approach Bar/Bat Mitzvah guest books as keepsakes (which they are).
-But if you ask me – they’re a chance for guest to create a real bond with the Bar/Bat Mitzvah.
+But if you ask me – it’s a great opportunity for guests to create a real bond with the Bar/Bat Mitzvah.

-It’s their opportunity to write a deep, thoughtful message that lasts… forever.
+It’s their chance to write a deep, thoughtful message that lasts… forever.

 Imagine getting a phone call in 20 years from now… on the other side of the phone is a 33-year-old Bar Mitzvah, saying: